kangarko/docs/docs/guides/configuration/systems/suggestion.md

 ---
 title: Suggestion System
-description: Comprehensive guide to setting up and using the Suggestion System in MineBot.
+description: Setting up and using the suggestion system in MineBot.
 ---

 # Suggestion System

-Welcome to the Suggestion System guide for `MineBot`.
-This section provides detailed instructions on how to set up, configure, and use the Suggestion System to gather and manage user feedback effectively.
+Welcome to the suggestion system guide for `MineBot`.

+Here, you'll learn how to set up, configure, and use the suggestion system to gather and manage user feedback.

 - [Click here for example config](../../../examples/configuration/systems/suggestion.md)